 - Supplemental readings are provided to encourage further exploration of topic, internet links provided for additional readings.

-2 to 4 hours a week (time varies from student to student depending on your learning style and schedule.)
+2 to 4 hours per week, depending on your learning style and schedule.